StackVista/stackstate-docs/use/health-state/about-health-state.md

 ## Propagated health state

-Each element in StackState reports two health states:

-* The own health state of the element is derived from the state reported by health checks attached to the element itself.
-* The propagated health state is derived from the health state of the components and relations that the element depends upon.
+In addition to the own health state, StackState calculates a propagated health state for each topology element (components, component groups and relations).
+The propagated health state is derived from the own health state of components and relations that the element depends upon.

+A topology element can have any of the propagated health states listed below:

+* Orange - `DEVIATING` - Potential impact from another `DEVIATING` topology element.
+May require your attention.
+* Red - `CRITICAL` - Potential impact from another `CRITICAL` topology element.
+May require your attention.
+* `UNKNOWN` - No propagated health state.
+There is nothing to worry about.

-In the StackState UI, the color of an element represents its own health state.
-An outer color indicates if the element's propagated health state is unhealthy (`DEVIATING` or `CRITICAL`).
+In the StackState UI, an outer color will be shown when the element's propagated health state is calculated as unhealthy (`DEVIATING` or `CRITICAL`).
+The color of the element (inner color) represents the [element own health state](#element-own-health-state).

 ![](../../.gitbook/assets/propagated-health-states.svg)

+TODO - remove the section below ???
-The propagated health state of an element can always be found in the right panel **Selection details** tab when information about a component or relation is displayed.
-The [component context menu](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) also shows the propagated health state when you hover over a component in the topology visualization.
+The propagated health state of an element can be found:

+* In the right panel **Selection details** tab when information about a component or relation is displayed.
+* In the [component context menu](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) when you hover over a component in the topology visualization.

 ![](../../.gitbook/assets/v50_stackstate-ui-propagated-health-state.png)

-## Propagation
+### Propagation

 The propagated health state of a component is calculated using a propagation function.
 Health state will propagate from one component to the next, from dependencies to dependent components.
 Note that this is the opposite direction to the arrows shown on [relations](/use/concepts/relations.md) in the topology visualization.

 {% hint style="info" %}
-* A CLEAR \(green\) health state does not propagate.
+A `CLEAR` \(green\) or `UNKNOWN` \(gray\) health state will not propagate.
-* Note that CLEAR and UNKNOWN propagated health states are not displayed in the topology visualization
 {% endhint %}

 | Dependency and propagated state | Description |